 If you operate a business in Texas that sells or serves alcohol, you will most likely need to have a liquor license in Texas from the Texas Alcoholic Beverage Commission (TABC).
 The type of Texas liquor license that you need depends on the type of business you run, as well as other factors including whether alcoholic beverages are consumed on or off premises.
-Understanding the cost of a Texas liquor license can be complex, but having someone who understands the local laws and regulations surrounding the alcoholic beverage industry will ensure the process goes smoothly.
+Understanding the cost of a TABC liquor license can be complex, but having someone who understands the local laws and regulations surrounding the alcoholic beverage industry will ensure the process goes smoothly.
 Monshaugen & Van Huff, P.C. helps Texas business owners to apply for TABC licenses, and can help answer questions about the process along the way.
-Below, we break down a few frequently asked questions about Texas liquor license costs.
+Below, we break down a few frequently asked questions about how much is a liquor license in Texas.

 How Much Does a Liquor License Cost in Texas?